 The laboratory houses two Synapt G1 ion mobility-enabled mass spectrometers for the analysis of protein assemblies by static nano-electrospray ionisation.

-The workhorse of the lab, we use this instrument for peptide mapping, and intact mass analysis of proteins with online desalting.
+We primarily use this instrument for intact mass analysis of proteins with online desalting.

 LTQ ORBITRAP VELOS

 This instrument is used for peptide mapping and analysis of crosslinked and FPOP modified peptides.

 We use the Excimer Laser to generate hydroxyl radicals from hydrogen peroxide.
 These radicals label solvent accessible, reactive side-chains.
 The extent of modification can be quantified by LC-MS and used to track protein conformational changes and assembly.